-I love that this recipe uses all of the beet, tops and bottoms
+This recipe uses all of the beet, tops, and bottoms

 I love beets and have them growing in my garden almost year-round.
 This Warm Beet Salad with Bacon and Goat Cheese is one I especially enjoy in the wintertime because it's so, warm and earthy.
 I also love that this recipe uses all of the beet, tops, and bottoms.

 Whether you plan to use them or not, always buy beets with their tops, the tops should look fresh and healthy.

 When working with beets it's best to use a paper towel to remove the skin, or your fingers will be pink (well, that's when you are working with red beets, yellow beets do not have the same issues).
 The pink will usually wash off after a couple of times washing with soap and water, but sometimes the color doesn't come off as easily as other times.
 My fresh beets from the garden seem to fade quicker than those I get at the store.
 Not sure why.
 Perhaps age?

 You can make this salad with red or yellow beets, or a combination of both.
 If you don't love goat cheese, try Feta in its; place.

 If you cannot find beets with their tops, you can substitute chopped Kale.

 Warm Beet Salad with Bacon and Goat Cheese

 - 1 bunch of red beets with their tops about ½ pound or 3 - 4 beets